KELLY SAMANTHA

 Marché de proximité de Québec

 Locavores take note - this market for all things organic/bio and local is located in the Centre culture et environnement Frédéric Back.
-Like other special shops, it’s got odd hours, so make plans to dedicate some time.
+It’s got odd opening hours, so plan ahead.

 Hours: Tues-Thurs. from 3:30pm-7:30pm